-A quick-start guide on using fqlag package
+A quick-start guide on using fqlag

-fqlag is written in pure python.
-The base calculations are implemented using numpy’s vectorizations, the matrix inversion, which is typically the slowest part of calculating the likelihood function uses numpy/scipy which run in multiple cpu’s by default.
+’s vectorizations, the matrix inversion, which is typically the slowest part of calculating the likelihood function uses numpy/scipy which run in multiple cpu’s by default.

-This documents gives a simple example of calculating the periodogram and delays from simulated light curves, found in data.lc.
+This documents gives a simple example of calculating the periodogram and delays from simulated light curves, found in data.lc

-Other usage examples can be found in the test.py file in the main repository directory.
+Other usage examples can be found in the test.py

 Individual functions and classes have some documentations too.